savaslabs/savaslabs.github.io/_posts/2019-12-06-six-months-in.md

 #### Web accessibility development begins before you write the first line of code

 Web accessibility, structuring the code's output to be as inclusive as possible on the web, is something Savas takes seriously: it's a [core value](/company/mission-and-values/#be-inclusive).
 Therefore, ensuring adherence to accessibility standards and best practices cannot be relegated to running a quick report at the end of a project.
 What I mean is this: say you have a component, a discreet visible (ideally reusable) thing on an app/webpage.
 On desktop view, this component displays as a triptych of cards showing information.
 On mobile view, this component should function as an accordion, with icons that toggle the component open or closed on user action, revealing additional information (that was visible without user action on desktop).
-The time to figure out how to make this component keyboard and screen reader accessible is before you sit down (or stand up, you standing desk-ers) to create said component in HTML, Twig, and the CSS/SASS/CSS framework of your choosing.
+The time to figure out how to make this component keyboard and screen reader accessible is before you sit down (or stand up, you standing desk-ers) to create said component in the markup language of your choosing.
 The wrong time is after you’ve created the component without tabbing functionality or semantic HTML, reused the component in 5 other organisms within your [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) component library, mapped to it in your Drupal node/paragraph template, written Javascript only for onClick toggle behavior, etc…

-We have used Storybook, a component library, on [recent projects](/2019/10/11/storybook-pt-1.html).
-It provides real-time accessibility testing via an add-on called [a11y](https://www.npmjs.com/package/@storybook/addon-a11y).
-However, I strongly suggest going out of your way to become adept at developing accessible technology.
-A few good places to start: [The A11y Project](https://a11yproject.com/), Web Content Accessibility Guidelines [(WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/), Accessible Rich Internet Applications [(ARIA)](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).
-After Sean gave an insightful skillshare in November (more on that to come), I began practicing and testing my semantic markup skills and tag usage with random company landing pages.
+A few good places to start a deep dive into web accessibility: [The A11y Project](https://a11yproject.com/), Web Content Accessibility Guidelines [(WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/), Accessible Rich Internet Applications [(ARIA)](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).
+After Sean gave an insightful skillshare in November (more on that to come), I began practicing and testing my semantic markup skills and tag usage by recreating random company landing pages.

 As no accessibility tool will catch every issue with your web project, we incorporate the following tools into our QA process, in addition to manual review:
 [VoiceOver](https://www.apple.com/voiceover/info/guide/_1124.html): Apple’s screenreader.